414owen/phage/README.md

 (def c 5)    // broken! you can't call 4!
 ```

-Because of this property, it's very easy to project your personal tastes onto phage.
-There are other ways to define bindings, functions' parameter names are bindings, and you can also use `defs` `let` or one of the evaluatable definer shorthands.
+Because of this property, it's very easy to project your personal taste onto
+Phage.
+There are other ways to define bindings, which we'll cover later on.

 ### Immutability